storj-archived/storj-mobile/README.md

     We use SQLite3 as local database.

 2. **services** - list of our background services that executes long-running operations.

+     - **ServiceModule** - entry point that is responsible for binding another services.

+     Next methods of this service are called from frontend part to bind all services when application started.
+     ```void bindGetBucketsService(Promise promise)
+        void bindUploadService(Promise promise)
+        void bindDownloadService(Promise promise)
+     ```

 ## Issues